-Dante P. Trevisani joined FJI in 2010 and has been working on systemic civil rights litigation since then.
+Dante P. Trevisani has been litigating systemic civil rights cases since he joined FJI in 2010.
 He received his B.A. from the University of Miami, graduating summa cum laude and as a member of Phi Beta Kappa, and his J.D. from the University of Florida Levin College of Law, graduating magna cum laude, and serving as a Managing Editor of the University of Florida Law Review.
 During law school, he served as a Public Service Law Fellow at Florida Institutional Legal Services, a nonprofit prisoners’ rights organization, and also received the Florida Bar Foundation Public Interest Law Fellowship to work as an intern at FJI.

 After graduation, he completed a clerkship for U.S. District Court Judge James Lawrence King in the Southern District of Florida.
 Dante was then selected to receive an Equal Justice Works Fellowship, and joined FJI as an EJW Fellow for two years, working primarily on a project that sought to help people with civil rights restoration and other legal issues stemming from criminal convictions.
 Since completion of the project, Dante has been working as a staff attorney on FJI’s systemic civil rights litigation and advocacy efforts.